 How To Tame Animals in 99 Nights in the Forest

-After equipping the Taming Flute, approach a wild animal you wish to domesticate.
+After equipping the Taming Flute, approach a wild animal you wish to tame.
 When prompted, begin the flute mini-game.
-A timed bar challenge similar to the fishing mechanic.
-Keep the marker inside the target zone until the timer ends to complete one taming attempt.
+Keep the marker inside the target zone by clicking until the timer ends to complete one taming attempt.

-Each animal has a specific number of taming cycles required, along with preferred foods.
+Each animal has a specific number of taming cycles required, along with preferred foods you need to find for it in 99 Nights.
 After every successful mini-game, the animal will display emotion icons, being either happy or angry faces.
 Feed the correct food until all faces turn happy.
 Repeat the process the required number of times to fully tame the creature.

 Tamed animals can follow you, guard your base, or serve as companions.
-You can only have two pets tamed at a time, so choose carefully before attempting new captures.
+You can only have two pets tamed at a time without the Zookeeper class, so choose carefully before attempting new captures.

 List of All Tameable Animals in 99 Nights in the Forest